ynput/ayon-usd-resolver/README.md

-# Ayon OpenUsd Resolver (uses Ayon cpp Api)
+# AYON USD Resolver

-This Reposetory holds the code for the AyonUsdResolver.
-this is a cached uri resolver taht allows to resolve Ayon paths directly from inside off Pixar Open Usd
-This resolver uses the AyonCppApi to doo the reselution against AyonServer ( AyonCppApi is linked via gitSubmodule )
-There will be pre build binarys available for the AyonUsdResolver but for now self compilation is requiered.

-This reposetory allso Serves as an development reposetory. most dependecys are linked as GitSubmodules so make shure to use the right Git Clone commands.
+The AYON USD Resolver is a [Pixar's USD](https://openusd.org) [ArResolver Usd Resolver Plugin](https://openusd.org/release/api/ar_page_front.html#ar_uri_resolvers)
+that resolves URIs with the schema `ayon://` found in a USD file into local filepaths.
+The resolver implements local caching and resolves the AYON compatible entity URIs against the Ayon Server using the `AyonCppApi`.

+> [!IMPORTANT]
+> This repository is a _development_ repository and uses Git Submodules.
+Make sure to use the right `git clone` commands accordingly.

+> [!NOTE]
-Further more.
-The current build off the resolver is created for Houdini 19 to 20 other software packages will follow shortly.
+Building and testing is currently done against Houdini 19 and Houdini 20.
+Other packages will follow shortly.

 ## Required: